car insurance switzerland tips save money

 Buying a car is often an emotional decision.
 But if you are not particularly into cars and simply want to get from A to B as cheaply as possible, then getting a car that has low insurance premiums can make financial sense.

 In Switzerland, car insurance premiums are largely determined by the size of your engine.
 The smaller the motor, the lower the premiums are.
-Some insurance providers offer special discounts for economical cars, and cars that use alternative power sources, such as electric cars.
-Axa, for example, discounts premiums by five percent for electric cars.
-Helvetia has a Proclima-Bonus discount for environmentally friendly vehicles.
+Some insurance providers offer special discounts for economical cars, and vehicles that use alternative power sources, such as electric cars.
+Generali, for example, discounts premiums by twenty percent for environmentally friendly vehicles.

 7. Use interchangeable license plates